Chocobozzz/PeerTube/support/doc/api/embeds.md

 Most web browsers disable video autoplay if the user did not interact with the video.
 You can try to bypass this limitation by muting the video

 Value must be `0` or `1`.
+Default: `0`

 ### playbackRate

 Force the default playback rate (`0.75`, `1.5` etc).
+Default: `1`

 ### title

-Hide embed title.
+Show embed title.

 Value must be `0` or `1`.
+Default: `1`

 ### warningTitle

-Hide P2P warning title.
+Show P2P warning title.

 Value must be `0` or `1`.
+Default: `1`

 ### p2p

-Disable P2P.
+Enable P2P.

 Value must be `0` or `1`.
+Default: `1`

 ### bigPlayBackgroundColor

-Customize big play button background color.
+Customize settings menu background color.

 Value must be a valid color (`red` or `rgba(100, 100, 100, 0.5)`).
+Default: ???

 ### foregroundColor